How to Make Your Car Sound Better

 Enhancing the audible feedback can make the driving experience a lot more fun and will often come with some slight performance gains as a bonus.
 The noises we want to enhance come from air moving in or out.
 This is from one of two ends; the intake or the exhaust side.
 Since most of the vehicles COBB supports are turbocharged, this list will be specific to turbocharged vehicles.
 Naturally aspirated vehicles will have mostly the same parts but there are a few on this list specific to turbocharged vehicles.

 Opening up either end with different modifications is an easy way to intensify any drive making it one of the coolest car mods.
 There are several ways to accomplish this feat.
 Some of them are great modifications that will make your car faster and sound better.
 Some of them are terrible and should never be done just for the sake of having a louder exhaust.
-Let’s cover the intake and exhaust side with some of the Dos and Don’ts of how to make your car sound better.
+Let’s cover the intake and exhaust side with some of the Dos and Don’ts of how to make your car louder and sound better.

-Upgrading the exhaust is first on the list for how to make your car sound better.
+Upgrading the car exhaust is first on the list for how to make your car engine sound better.
 While you’re at it, bleeding brakes by yourself can keep your car’s brakes performing like new.
-Exhaust upgrades affect the sound and have power potential.
+Exhaust pipe upgrades affect the volume and sound, and have power potential.
 If you decide to go with a titanium version like the one here, there are also tremendous weight savings.
 There are several components to the exhaust system and you have the option to upgraded some or all of these components.
 The more parts that are upgraded, the more performance potential.
 Let’s go over each of the parts that make up the exhaust system.

 Starting with the rear of the car, you’ll see exhaust tips and typically mufflers just beyond that.
 These are typically crammed in just behind the axle.
 If you wanted to upgrade only this section, you would purchase an axle-back exhaust system.
-This will typically offer limited performance gains but will offer enhanced sound though the upgraded mufflers.
+This will typically offer limited performance gains but will offer enhanced engine sound though the upgraded mufflers.